 'NICHT GULTIG' (hole-punched on 3rd note down on the left) translates as 'not valid' ie) .......cancelled.....so the note has been hole-punched cancelled.

-Many of the grossgeld notgeld pieces are lovely looking notgeld issues.
+As with the note above, many of the grossgeld notgeld pieces are lovely looking notgeld issues.
 Now follows scans of grossgeld notgeld issued in Benzberg, Darlehmen, Dueren, Fulda & Zeulenroda.

 As with all notgeld, pieces that have very low serial numbers, do tend to be the scarcer pieces.
 I guess at least 100,000 of the red Dueren piece were issued (serial number of mine is '097348' - not a scarce piece!)